Report this

 Introduction

-This tutorial will walk you through creating an application image for a static website that uses the Express framework and Bootstrap.
-You will then build a container using that image, push it to Docker Hub, and use it to build another container, demonstrating how you can recreate and scale your application.
+In this tutorial, you will create an application image for a static website that uses the Express framework and Bootstrap.
+You will then build a container using that image and push it to Docker Hub for future use.
+Finally, you will pull the stored image from your Docker Hub repository and build another container, demonstrating how you can recreate and scale your application.

 Prerequisites